shoui520/shoui520.github.io/docs/readingtips.md

 ??? tip "Mouse side buttons and tips"
 	I don't know about you, but I absolutely despise the default function of mouse side buttons being "front" and "back"
-	I reconfigured them for the "front" one to be ++alt++++down++, which is the Yomichan shortcut to jump to the next word in the scan results.
+	I reconfigured them (in my mouse software) for the "front" one to be ++alt++++down++, which is the Yomichan shortcut to jump to the next word in the scan results.
 I have the "back" button for ++shift++.
 This is so I can look up more comfortably.
 I KNOW that you can look up words with the mouse wheel, but I don't think it is as comfortable as using the side button mapped to ++shift++.
 	Also you can hold the mouse in your lap instead of having your arm reached out all day.
 	Also I often click the mouse wheel and scroll slowly when reading.
 It's just a habit at this point and I don't know if it's any better than just scrolling.